 She grabbed a handful and scattered them across the bed, where they lay gleaming like stars in a silky night sky.
 Then, slowly and deliberately, she crawled onto the bed and draped herself across the glittering treasures, not breaking eye contact with him for a single second.

 “—oh,” Dave finished.

 “We’ll have to be quick,” she said.
 “Our reservation’s at seven.”

 * * *

-If you don’t want to miss any future shorts like this, make sure you enter your email in the space to the left (or in the menu options if you’re a mobile user) to follow my blog by email.
+If you don’t want to miss any future shorts like this, make sure to subscribe below to follow my blog by email.